chaincodelabs/research-site/research-intro.md

 The most prominent of those is the Lightning Network (LN).
 The LN is a payment channel network (PCN) that achieves low payment latency and high transactional throughput while accepting additional security assumptions.
 Other second-layer (L2) protocols are also being developed on top of Bitcoin.
-They usually implement additional functionality by moving most of the protocol logic off-chain and using the base layer only for dispute resolution.
+They generally implement additional functionality by moving most of the protocol logic off-chain and using the base layer only for dispute resolution.

 ## L2 Protocol Design